-I bought this camera at a hardware store for a special price of $5CAD with the intention to taking it apart.
+I bought this camera at a hardware store for a special price of $5CAD with the intention to take it apart.
 Instead of having me to shoot the sample photos, I passed this camera to my mother who thinks my sister’s digital point-and-shoot is too complicated to use.
 She went to a day trip to see the tulips and the two photos above were shot by her.
-I then dissambled the camera, took out the film canister and had it processed at a one-hour lab.
+I then disassembled the camera, took out the film canister and had it processed at a one-hour lab.
 I asked to get back the canister so that I can have all the “components” of the camera to write this article and make a display at my living room.

 Status: In Collection